PierreGode/EnrollexistingAWSaccounts/README.md

-# Tobii Control Tower Account Enrollment
+# Control Tower Account Enrollment

-To enable Tobii's AWS governance using AWS Control Tower, all Tobii accounts need to be enrolled.
+To enable AWS governance using AWS Control Tower, all accounts need to be enrolled.
-The enrollment is initiated by Tobii IT from Control Tower, but requires the enrolling account to allow enrollment.
-This is done by creating a specific IAM [Role](https://docs.aws.amazon.com/controltower/latest/userguide/enroll-account.html) at can be assumed by the Tobii top management account root.
+The enrollment is initiated by IT from Control Tower, but requires the enrolling account to allow enrollment.
+This is done by creating a specific IAM [Role](https://docs.aws.amazon.com/controltower/latest/userguide/enroll-account.html) at can be assumed by the company top management account root.

 The unregistered account are found in Tower : Organizational unit: Workloads
 <p></p>